-- Or, contact CE&D at email@example.com or 740.587.6656 and they will help you to design the externship and connect you with students.
+- Or, contact the Knowlton Center at email@example.com or 740-587-6656 and the staff will help you to design the externship and connect you with students.

 - Or, if you are interested in helping grow the externship program, but you personally are not able to host a student, we encourage you to connect us with others in your organization or other alumni who may be able to offer an externship.

 An externship is at least a one-day, unpaid experience that typically takes place in January and allows students the opportunity to observe and interact with professional hosts.
 A normal day’s activities may include a tour, observing daily responsibilities, engaging in informational meetings with various members of a team, and participating in discussions about office culture or current industry trends.

 What is the difference between an externship and an internship?

 An externship is a short-term opportunity, which typically lasts one to two days, while internships vary in length but usually last for longer periods of time.
 Unlike some internships, externships do not offer pay or academic credit; however, externships can be extremely helpful to students in deciding on a major, where to conduct an internship, and in establishing a clearer picture for one’s life after graduation.

 As an employer, do I have the opportunity to select students?

 Yes.
 Students will apply to your externship, similar to an internship, and you can choose from the pool of applicants.

 Yes, but only after Career Exploration & Development has informed you of your extern.
 It is the responsibility of the student to get in contact with you prior to the externship once the decision has been made and the contact information has been provided to the student.
 Students will not be given contact information during the application process.